 These are still for-profit companies at the end of the day, right?
 When an insurance provider refuses to offer fair compensation, this is referred to as bad faith insurance.
-A personal injury attorney can accurately assess fair compensation for your injuries so that your rights are protected.
+A personal injury attorney can accurately assess fair compensation for your injuries to protect your rights.

 How are Personal Injury Settlements Paid Out?

 When a settlement is agreed upon by the claimant and the at-fault party, they can then progress to the actual payment process.
 Of course, the specific details of the case and the ability of the parties to negotiate will impact the process.
 While some may be resolved quickly, some can take weeks or months.
 And if a resolution is never reached, your personal injury claim may be forced to go to trial.

 The procedure for paying out on a personal injury claim may vary in a few ways.
 However, the majority are usually paid out in one of two ways: through a single lump-sum payment or through a structured settlement.
 The latter means that the victim will receive their settlement broken up into payments over a specified period of time.

 1. Lump-sum payments: this first method for paying out a personal injury settlement involves just one payment that encapsulates the entirety of the settlement amount.
 Many individuals will prefer this type of payment method because it allows you to quickly pay off your medical debts, attorney fees, and other related bills so that you aren’t straddled with excessive debts for longer than you need to be.